 In addition to working on the transactional aspects of a project, Mr. McKinney assists clients with financing, business organization, environmental and land use issues.
 His practice includes guiding clients through the regulatory process, including obtaining zoning changes and other governmental approvals.
 He has extensive experience assisting clients in obtaining appropriate business licenses and approvals, such as alcohol permits and franchise agreements.
 He also assists clients with permitting issues related to the Clean Water Act (e.g., U.S. Army Corps of Engineers 404 permits), the National Historic Preservation Act (e.g., Section 106 compliance) and the National Flood Insurance Act (e.g., letters of map revision).

-Mr. McKinney also has experience dealing with real estate-related litigation matters, including adverse possession, boundary by acquiescence, quiet title, eviction, foreclosure and restrictive covenant disputes, among others.
+Mr. McKinney also has experience dealing with real estate-related litigation matters, including adverse possession, boundary by acquiescence, prescriptive easements, quiet title, eviction, foreclosure and restrictive covenant disputes, among others.
 Mr. McKinney has also been active in the legislative process, including serving on the Arkansas Bar Association's Jurisprudence and Law Reform and Legislation Committees.
 He has testified before the Arkansas General Assembly on many occasions and been involved in drafting and vetting real estate-related legislation.